Nearly 160 Years of History

 The Hyun family owned the home from roughly 1993 until 2012 when the Myers family purchased the home.
 If you know of more history you wish to share with us about this home, please do share via the email link below.
 We will also continue to uncover more of the history of this amazing and memorable South Haven beauty.

 We named our home after its original intent...the mansion that looked over the peach orchards.
-We even plan to plant peach trees on the property to bring it all full-circle.
 We hope to have you as guests and keep the amazing memories in this beautiful home going for years to come.
+We welcome you to share your photos with us on our instagram or facebook page too.

 Welcome to The Peach Mansion